ovh/docs/pages/web/web-paas/languages-dotnet/guide.en-gb.md

 ## Project templates

-$partner_full offers project templates for .NET Core applications using the structure described above.
+Web PaaS offers project templates for .NET Core applications using the structure described above.
 They can be used as a starting point or reference for building your own website or web application.

 ### ASP.NET Core